tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 It turns out that the GHC profiler measures CPU time for Haskell computations.
-But if a computation calls an unsafe foreign function, it will switch to measuring the wall-clock time of the foreign call (!) and attribute that time to the calling computation.
+But if a computation calls an unsafe foreign function, it will switch to measuring the wall-clock time of the foreign call (!) and attribute it to the calling computation.
-At the time of this writing, if a call to a safe foreign function is done instead, the GHC profiler will just ignore the time spent on it.
+At the time of this writing, if a call to a safe foreign function is done instead, the GHC profiler will just ignore it.

 ## timestats